thoughtfulbloke/letter2ed/README.md

   presentation rather than the method, but it is still a practical benefit.

-While the existance of centuries of mortality measurement (not mentioned in Gibson’s article) does not directly address if New Zealand medical professionals are aware that best practice mortality calculations recognise that people of different ages die at different rates when
+While the existence of centuries of mortality measurement (not mentioned in Gibson’s article) does not directly address if New Zealand medical professionals are aware that best practice mortality calculations recognise that people of different ages die at different rates when